nDenerserve/SmartPi/readme.md

 In order for the `${PATH}` to be updated, you will need to logout.

+##### Install libpam0g-dev
+    sudo apt install libpam0g-dev

 ##### Building source

+> [!WARNING]
+> Please make sure that there is enough space on the tmpfs file system.
+200MB is sufficient.
+> Temporarily this is possible with the following command:
+> mount -o remount,size=200m /tmp

     cd ~
     git clone github.com:nDenerserve/SmartPi.git